-This year, as part of our commitment to continue tailoring Mind Workplace Wellbeing Index run by Mind, an independent mental health charity.
+This year, as part of our commitment to continue tailoring our wellness offering to employees' needs, we participated in the 2021 Mind Workplace Wellbeing Index run by Mind, an independent mental health charity.

 In addition to all staff being able to access online mental health resources, we also held mental health awareness sessions for office-based staff across the Group.